-Fly Habana requests relief from Section 91.151 due to the battery life that powers the sUAS.
-Typical aerial batteries provide approximately 40 minutes of powered flight.
-To meet the 30-minute reserve requirement in 14 CFR §91.151, sUAS flights would be limited to approximately 10 minutes in length.
-In relief of the 30-minute reserve, given the limitations on the UAS's proposed area of predetermined operation, a longer time frame for flight might be reasonable.
-As per FH's General Operating Manual, flight times will never exceed 75% of the battery(s) consumption or 25% reserve; whichever happens first.
+The battery powering the sUAS provides approximately 40 minutes of powered flight.
+To meet the 30 minute reserve requirement in 14 CFR §91.151, sUAS flights would be limited to approximately 10 minutes in length.
+Given the limitations on the UAS's proposed flight area and the location of its proposed operations within a predetermined area, a longer time frame for flight in daylight or night VFR conditions is reasonable.